 What is the format of the Instructional Program?

-HBBC's Instructional basketball program is available to all HB residents in Kindergarten through 2nd grade and organized in four sessions: Co-ed for Kindergarten, 1st/2nd grade girls, 1st grade boys, and 2nd grade boys.
-It runs for 9 weeks, December until mid-February, for 1 to 1 ½ hour sessions on Saturday mornings.
+HBBC's Instructional basketball program focuses on the instruction and development of basic individual skills and fundamentals.
+It is available to all HB residents in Kindergarten through 2nd grade and organized in four sessions: Co-ed for Kindergarten, 1st/2nd grade girls, 1st grade boys, and 2nd grade boys.
+It runs for 9 weeks, December 7 until February 15 (except during holiday break), for 1.25 hour sessions on Saturday mornings.
 All sessions are at one or more of our town gyms.
-Instructional basketball focuses on the instruction and development of basic individual skills and fundamentals.
+The hoop height is 8' and the ball size is 27.5".

 Kindergarten: 8:15am - 9:30am @ RMMS in Brookline.